Bloc/portfolio-iro/_portfolio/blocChat.md

 ___

-Interesting real world note:  AngularFire's Authentication API documentation and the Google Angular Firebase was not consisted, updated, and or complete at the time of this exercise.
+Interesting real world note:  AngularFire's Authentication API documentation and the Google Angular Firebase was not consistent, updated, and or complete at the time of this exercise.
 Recently, Google purchased Firebase.